kishanpython/Library-Management/README.md

 # Library-Management

 This project include all features of library project.
 With seprate student and management page.
-This project is integrated with Python + Djnango
+This project is integrated with Python + Django + Javascript